I provided commentary on our need to step on AI capability and governance in Australia on this story in The Australian newspaper.

 - Australia could be a leader in this field.
 We do have many of the right ingredients.
 However, the current reality is that the EU is leading regulatory change, with 2018’s General Data Protection Regulation set to extend existing data provisions to effectively create a “right to explanation” for users about whom algorithmic decisions are made.
 GDPR is already affecting Australian organisations with European operations.
 GDPR could require a complete overhaul of common AI approaches and is driving research into making AI systems more understandable.
 For Australia to take the lead in setting the global AI agenda would further require a different type of domestic politics to what we have seen over the last decade in respect of pressing global and technology issues, such as climate change and energy.

 - Machines (AI) are outperforming humans in a range of narrow, intuitive cognitive tasks.
-Some major themes have emerged: understanding human attributes and interactions, and playing games.
-For instance, machines are better at recognising faces and lip-reading than humans.
+Some major themes have emerged: supporting human interactions, and playing games.
+For instance, one study showed machines are better lip-reading than humans.
 They are also better players of the complex strategy game of Go, better at bluffing in Poker, and better at the most advanced computer games.
 However, with ongoing digitisation of the physical world, business and society, we will see more and more examples of narrow human intuition, or “know-how”, bettered by machines.